The Ultimate Guide to Starting a Home-Based Catering Business

 Start communicating with vendors early to get an idea for who has the best prices, quickest delivery times, and most responsive customer service.
 And if you’d like to source ingredients from local farmers and small food producers, start reaching out early to build relationships.

 When it comes to sourcing, think beyond the food.
-If you can source linens, flatware, and plates as part of your service, you may be able to charge a higher rate and provide a useful service to your clients.
+If you can source linens, flatware, and plates as part of your service, you can both charge a higher rate and provide a useful service to your clients.
 So strive to develop relationships with rental vendors as well.

 Start Marketing Your Home-Based Catering Business

-You’ll most likely need a website.
+You’ll also need a website.
 A website makes you “findable” online, and it can be your home base to display menus, testimonials, photos, and pricing.
 It’s also where you can share your story and credentials, like your Food Entrepreneurship degree or diploma, and what is special about your cuisine.

 Increasing visibility to potential customers can be key for a catering business.
 Read our guide to promoting your catering business.